Victorchiemeka/100-Day-Of-Python/Day31-flashcard/README.md

-Day 31 Of 100 Days of Python:
+Day 31 of 100 Days Of Python:
-I worked on the capstone project of building a flashcard
+Worked on my capstone project - a flashcard app.
+I Integrated Google Sheets for word translation using language codes.